PauloPortugal/manjaro-playbook/README.md

 1. The following steps need to be reviewed as they will always have a `changed` status:
  * pip

-3. It would be nice to include more audio-tools.
+2. It would be nice to include more audio-tools.

+3. Test the playbook